 $ make

-is going to install itself to where I'llchroot
+/.
+This way we ensureglibcis going to install itself to where I'llchrootlater.

-it was also necessary to fix hardoced path to executable loader in ldd
+For glibc it was also necessary to fix hardoced path to executable loader in ldd script:

 At this point the Handbook explicitly told me to stop and see if the basic functions of the new toolchain work as expected: